 Currently, Allies for Children plays a leading role in the Campaign for Fair Education Funding, a statewide non-partisan effort made up of more than 50 organizations.
 In 2016, the campaign won a major policy victory–the enactment of a Basic Education Funding formula in a legislative year marked by an unprecedented budget stalemate.
 Prior to the passage of this legislation, Pennsylvania, one of a small number of states without a funding formula, ranked among the nation’s least equitable states for public education funding.

 Just as students need financial resources to help them succeed academically, they also need the resources that provide personnel who serve as natural mentors and protectors along routes to and from school.
-That’s why Allies for Children partnered with the City of Pittsburgh, the United Way of Southwestern Be There campaign, The University of Pittsburgh’s Office of Child Development, The Mentoring Partnership of Southwestern PA and A+ Schools.
+That’s why Allies for Children partnered with the City of Pittsburgh, the United Way of Southwestern Pennsylvania’s Be There campaign, the University of Pittsburgh’s Office of Child Development, The Mentoring Partnership of Southwestern PA and A+ Schools.
 Allies for Children commissioned an examination into the City of Pittsburgh’s crossing guards, which resulted in system changes to enhance safety measures and improve relationships between public service officials and children.
-Additionally, Allies for Children is working to ensure all children and youth in Allegheny County access to high quality out-of-school time programs that are innovative and affordable.
+Additionally, Allies for Children is working to ensure all children and youth in Allegheny County have access to high quality out-of-school time programs that are innovative and affordable.